Population ageing: Overview

-Population ageing is a shift in the distribution of a country's population towards older ages and is usually reflected in an increase in the population's mean and median ages, a decline in the proportion of the population composed of children, and a rise in the proportion of the population composed of elderly.
+Population ageing is a shift in the distribution of a country's population towards older ages and is usually reflected in an increase in the population's mean and median ages, a decline in the proportion of the population composed of children, and a rise in the proportion of the population composed of the elderly.
 Population ageing is widespread across the world and is most advanced in the most highly developed countries, but it is growing faster in less developed regions, which means that older persons will be increasingly concentrated in the less developed regions of the world.
 The Oxford Institute of Population Ageing, however, concluded that population ageing has slowed considerably in Europe and will have the greatest future impact in Asia, especially since Asia is in stage five (very low birth rate and low death rate) of the demographic transition model.

 Among the countries currently classified by the United Nations as more developed (with a total population of 1.2 billion in 2005), the overall median age rose from 28 in 1950 to 40 in 2010 and is forecast to rise to 44 by 2050.
 The corresponding figures for the world as a whole are 24 in 1950, 29 in 2010, and 36 in 2050.
 For the less developed regions, the median age will go from 26 in 2010 to 35 in 2050.

-Population ageing arises from two possibly-related demographic effects: increasing longevity and declining fertility.
+Population ageing arises from two, possibly related, demographic effects: increasing longevity and declining fertility.
 An increase in longevity raises the average age of the population by increasing the numbers of surviving older people.
 A decline in fertility reduces the number of babies, and as the effect continues, the numbers of younger people in general also reduce.
 Of the two forces, declining fertility now contributes to most of the population ageing in the world.
 More specifically, the large decline in the overall fertility rate over the last half-century is primarily responsible for the population ageing in the world's most developed countries.
 Because many developing countries are going through faster fertility transitions, they will experience even faster population ageing than the currently-developed countries will.